 Monday Night Football brings a spike to local businesses

-(ABC 6 News) – The Minnesota Vikings are ready to face the Chicago Bears during Monday Night Football.
+(ABC 6 News) – The Minnesota Vikings stand ready to face the Chicago Bears during Monday Night Football.
 While it’s a big night for football, it’s also a big night for local businesses.

 “It definitely brings in more people Sunday and Monday nights.
 We definitely see an increase when the Vikings are playing on Monday night.
 It’s got a positive impact.
 It’s not huge but you can definitely tell when the Vikings are Monday night.
 We sell a little more beer and chicken wings.”

 Fast forward a few months from now when football season is over, Smoot says there’s a definite notice.
-Sunday and Monday nights become much slower when there’s no football.
+Sunday and Monday nights become much slower without football.

 Whether you’re looking to watch the game in person or on TV, the action all starts at 7:15 p.m.
 ABC 6 News will be live from U.S. Bank Stadium Monday night to cover the game as the Vikings take on the Bears in primetime.